Soft and Chewy Salted Buttered Pretzels are super easy to make and way better than anything you can find at the mall!

 All of my kids love them and if I have any left over, I will throw them in their lunches for the next day.
 They taste really well on their own or you can even pop them in the microwave for about 25 seconds.

-Since the first time I made these pretzels, I have made them at least once a week.
-It’s been almost three months.
+Since the first time I made these pretzels, I have made them at least once a month.
+It’s been almost three years.
 Ridiculous, I know.
 It was hard actually getting a picture of them because I either made them later in the night (poor lighting), or we just ate them too quickly.